cah1r/gemini-service/README.md

 ## Tech Stack

 - **Java 21**
-- **Reactive MongoDB**
+- **PostgreSQL**
 - **Gradle**
 - **Spring 3**
 - **Docker**
-- **OAuth2**

 ## Features

-- Reactive programming model with Reactive MongoDB.
-- Secure authentication and authorization using Keycloak.
+- Secure authentication and authorization using JWT tokens.
 - Easy setup and deployment with Docker and Docker Compose.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
 - Java 21 installed on your machine.
-- Docker and Docker Compose installed for running Keycloak and its Postgres database.
+- Docker and Docker Compose installed for running Postgres database.
-- MongoDB server running for the reactive database.

 ## Installation